Port Washington Police District: History

 The Port Washington Police District was established in November 1921, after an uptick in burglaries plagued the Greater Port Washington area, in addition to a large influx of new residents.
 The first day of operations was January 1, 1922.

 In 1925, the creation of the Nassau County Police Department led to the New York State Attorney General Albert Ottinger voicing his opinion that all other special police districts in Nassau County be eliminated in favor of the NCPD.
 The issue, which involved concerns of being double-taxed over police protection, led to the budget being held up that year.

-In 1933, the PWPD was officially recognized and legislated after the majority of North Hempstead voters voted on August 2, 1933 in favor of keeping the district.
+In 1933, the PWPD was officially recognized and legislated after the majority of voters in the Town of North Hempstead voted 4,086-to-2,221 in favor of keeping the district; the vote occurred on August 2, 1933.

 On May 28, 1934, Governor Herbert Lehman authorized the town board to appoint commissioners; the control over the district would then be given by the town board to the commissioners.
 It was on that day when the PWPD was declared a separate unit.

+In 1945, the Port Washington Police Athletic League was established.

 In 1979, the Nassau County District Attorney investigated the PWPD after the police chief revealed that the commissioner had been allowed to remain in his position despite failing the civil service exam three times.

 In 1984, residents and officials in the Incorporated Village of Manorhaven debated whether or not the village should join the Port Washington Police District.
-If approved, the Port Washington Police District would take over police services within the village from the Nassau County Police Department.
+If approved, the Port Washington Police District would have taken over the police services within the village from the Nassau County Police Department.
 Those in favor of the plan felt that the Port Washington Police District would be able to better serve the needs of the village, while opponents had concerns over potential tax increases as a result of joining the district.
 Ultimately, Manorhaven decided to remain under the jurisdiction of the Nassau County Police Department, which, as of 2022, continues to provide the village with its police services.

-Manorhaven had previously debated the same issue of whether or not to replace the NCPD with the PWPD in 1948; the outcome in 1948 was the same as in 1984.
+Manorhaven had previously debated the same issue of whether or not to replace the NCPD with the PWPD in 1948; the outcome in 1948 was the same as the outcome in 1984, with the majority of village voters opting not to join the PWPD.

 In the 1990s, the PWPD faced a series of lawsuits over gender and racial discrimination in hiring and promoting.

+In 2020, district voters elected Brian G. Staley, Sr. as Police Commissioner; Staley became the first African American to serve on the district's Board of Commissioners.

 In 2021, the Port Washington Police District celebrated its centennial.

-Board of Police Commissioners
+In 2022, the district received a state grant for implementation of license plate reading devices.

+Administration

-As of February 2024, the Port Washington Police District's Board of Commissioners consists of Angela Lawlor Mullins, Frank T. Scobbo, and Brian G. Staley Sr.
+As of February 2024, the Port Washington Police District's Chief of Police is Robert Del Muro, and the police district's Board of Commissioners consists of Angela Lawlor Mullins, JB Meyer, and Sean McCarthy.